Haran71/Greddit/README.md

 3. When searching for subgreddits through tags, in order for a a subgreddit to show up all the specified tags must be a part of the tags of the subgreddit.

-4. When is a report is taken action with the blocked action, the report is removed.
+4. When a report is taken action against with the blocked action, the report is removed.

 ## Bonuses Done